Susan Butcher: Illness and legacy

 On December 2, 2005, Butcher was diagnosed with acute myelogenous leukemia, which had manifested as a blood disorder three years earlier.
-She underwent chemotherapy at the University of Washington, and received a bone marrow transplant on May 17, 2006, after the cancer went into remission.
+She underwent chemotherapy at the University of Washington and the Fred Hutchinson Cancer Research Center in Seattle, and received a bone marrow transplant on May 17, 2006, after the cancer went into remission.
 According to her husband David Monson, "someone said this might be a tough disease, but this leukemia hasn't met Susan Butcher yet."

 Butcher died on August 5, 2006, after fighting graft-versus-host disease and learning that the cancer had returned.

 On March 1, 2008, Susan Butcher was honored by the State of Alaska when, just prior to the start of the 2008 Iditarod, Gov. Sarah Palin signed a bill establishing the first Saturday of every March as Susan Butcher Day.
 The day coincides with the traditional start of the Iditarod each year.
 Observing the special day, the bill noted, provides opportunity for people to "remember the life of Susan Butcher, an inspiration to Alaskans and to millions around the world."